Zellsed/Web3-defi-staking-app-starter/README.md

 # defi-staking-app-starter:

-- Explanation: This is a blockchain project with the ERC20 standard theme.
-It allows the use of a specific address on Ganache connected to MetaMask and deployed on the web.
-When deployed, it will require entering the MetaMask password to grant access.
-If the password is not entered correctly, it will display a waiting screen without processing.
-Once successfully logged in, the account owner can deposit and withdraw funds, with the default balance initialized at 100 ETH.
-Depositing here means the account owner can delegate to the decentralBank as an intermediary to process the deposited amount, corresponding to an increase in the staking balance with USDT tokens.
-The withdrawal function allows the account owner to withdraw the entire delegated balance back to the original account.
-When the sender has more than 50 ETH, it will trigger a countdown timer with 20 seconds.

 - Development Direction: Additional features can be added, such as when the countdown timer reaches 0, it will issue tokens or rewards for users.
 Correspondingly, a certain amount of Reward tokens will be added to their accounts as an encouraging gift, incentivizing their positive actions.

-## Tech Stack
-- Node.js
-- Truffle
-- Ganache
-- React.js
-- Solidity
-- Metamask.

 ## Initial screen, failure to connect to Metamask will result in being stuck at the waiting screen.
 ![{C2FA09A1-9BEE-4BDB-8879-B0E368DA88EA} png](https://github.com/Zellsed/defi-staking-app-starter/assets/155917734/7c9423a4-b35e-4cbc-bf59-88cea51093b2)